Over Rs100 Million Being Spent Annually To Subsidize Expats Children Education - UrduPoint

 Over Rs100 Million Being Spent Annually To Subsidize Expats' Children Education

-"The foundation is offering 50 per cent discount in tuition fee to the children of overseas Pakistanis at all its educational institutions and bearing Rs102 million per annum in this regard," a senior official in OPF Educational Wing told APP here on Tuesday.
+"The foundation is offering 50 per cent discount in tuition fee to the children of overseas Pakistanis at all its educational institutions and bearing Rs102 million per annum in this regard," a senior official in OPF Educational Wing told APP.

 He said the OPF had set up a high quality education system for educational well-being of expats children who were given first right of admission at its 20 high schools, four colleges and one Primary school, operational throughout the country including Azad Jammu and Kashmir.